Vegan apple fritters are so easy and delicious to make! The flavors are beyond tasty, especially with a sticky and sweet glaze for the top!

 You want to ensure that the stove is on medium heat.
-I have burnt my fair share of vegan apple fritters before by putting it on high heat!
+I have burnt my fair share of pan-fried apple fritters by putting them on high heat!

 Carefully drop a LARGE tablespoon full of batter onto the oil.
 Make sure to form a flat circle-ish shape with the dough.

 How your dough falls on the pan is how the vegan apple fritters are going to cook.